joerupen/typeddemo/README.md

 * repl.clj A step by-step REPL session through core.typed.
 * errors.clj.
 A walkthrough in reading error messages with examples.

-The following files are inteded to be checked with `check-ns`

 * functions.clj.
 Examples how to define function signatures.
+* vectors.clj
 * sequences.clj.
 Examples for how we can use the `core.typed` sequences
+* more_types.clj. various other ideas from things you can do with `core.typed`.

+The following files are inteded to be checked with `check-ns`

 * maps.clj.
 Probably the most useful for real life use.
 * enums.clj.
 Some ideas how we could define enums in core.typed
-* more_typed.clj. various other ideas from things you can do with `core.typed`.

 http://nathanic.org/posts/2013/typed-clojure-tour/